 SAS' growing network of alliance and channel partners played an integral role in 25 percent of new sales and half of the top 50 global deals.
 Of note are strategic initiatives including partnerships with leading business consultancies and systems integrators, expansion of in-database activities across multiple partner platforms, and a continued focus on building third-party channels.

 Partnerships with global systems integrators such as Accenture, Capgemini, Deloitte, and Wipro Technologies offer customers the specialised resources and expertise to leverage SAS® Business Analytics throughout the enterprise.
 As the enterprise software business landscape continues to change, SAS will continue to work with such companies to create innovative analytics-driven solutions and new delivery methods to meet our clients’ needs.

 In addition, SAS continues to drive the momentum of in-database analytic innovation with technology partners such as Teradata and Netezza.
 SAS understands the importance of this computing shift and will continue to lead industry efforts in this area.

-With economic recovery in many parts of the world off to a slow start, organizations will continue to focus on improving customer-centricity, enhancing top-line revenue growth, and optimizing their businesses in 2010.
-SAS will help by providing a business analytics framework that grows over time and enables quick, meaningful decisions, risk analysis and optimization solutions to save money, customer intelligence and marketing automation to grow revenue, and social network analysis to sniff out fraud and uncover terrorist threats as well as business opportunities.
+With economic recovery in many parts of the world off to a slow start, organisations will continue to focus on improving customer-centricity, enhancing top-line revenue growth, and optimising their businesses in 2010.
+SAS will help by providing a business analytics framework that grows over time and enables quick, meaningful decisions, risk analysis and optimisation solutions to save money, customer intelligence and marketing automation to grow revenue, and social network analysis to sniff out fraud and uncover terrorist threats as well as business opportunities.